-David C. Wajsgras (Class II)
+David C. Wajsgras

+(Class II)

-- Audit and Risk - Compensation & Management Development
+- Audit and Risk

+- Compensation &

+Management Development

 M. Christian Mitchell has served on public and private company boards and has gained extensive experience addressing corporate governance and enterprise risk issues in large and complex professional services.
 Mr. Mitchell was a national managing partner of Deloitte & Touche LLP and previously served as regional managing partner for various practices with the firm, including assurance, enterprise risk services, and financial services.
 He was also a founding member of the board of directors of Deloitte Consulting.
-Mr. Mitchell currently serves as a director for Pacific Premier Bancorp, Inc. and Western Asset Mortgage Capital Corporation, and as vice chairman of the board of directors of Marshall and Stevens and is on the board of Huntington Health (an affiliate of Cedars Sinai Health).
-Mr. Mitchell serves as chairman emeritus of the Pacific Southwest Chapter of the National Association of Corporate Directors ("NACD") and served on the national board of directors of NACD from 2017 to 2019, when his three-year term expired.
-He is recognized by NACD as a Board Leadership Fellow and was named to the "100 Most Influential People in Corporate Governance" list by Directorship magazine in 2011 and 2012.
+Mr. Mitchell currently serves as a director for Pacific Premier Bancorp, Inc. and AG Mortgage Investment Trust, Inc. Mr. Mitchell is chair emeritus of the Pacific Southwest Chapter of the NACD and served on the national board of directors from 2017 to 2019.
+He was awarded NACD Directorship 100 recognition in 2011 and 2012.
+Mr. Mitchell is on the Board of Visitors for the Culverhouse College of Business at the University of Alabama.
 Mr. Mitchell earned a bachelor-of-science degree in accounting, summa cum laude, from the University of Alabama.
+We believe that Mr. Mitchell is qualified to serve on our Board of Directors due to his unique gualifications and skills, as further described in the Board Skills Matrix set forth in this Proxy Statement.

-David C. Wajsgras is the Chief Executive Officer of Intelstat, the foundational architect of satellite communications technology.
-The company provides a global communications platform through one of the world's largest integrated satellite and terrestrial networks.
-He served as a partner with middle market equity firm Pine Island Capital Partners before joining Intelstat.
-Prior to this role, Mr. Wajsgras was president of the Intelligence, Information and Services (IIS) business at the former Raytheon Company, now part of Raytheon Technologies, where he grew and expanded the space systems vertical.
-Under Mr. Wajsgras' leadership, IIS drove digital transformation by challenging traditional defense industry software development tools, culture and process standards through the implementation of commercial software best practices.
-He joined Raytheon in 2006 as senior vice president and chief financial officer, successfully leading the company's overall financial strategy for nine years.
-Mr. Wajsgras was named to Executive Mosaic's Wash 100 list of top government contracting leaders for seven years and was also selected as WashingtonExec's Intel Industry Executive of the year in 2019 and Federal Computer Week's Industry Eagle award winner in 2018.
-Mr. Wajsgras earned his bachelor-of-science degree in accounting from the University of Maryland and his master-of-business administration from American University.
+David C. Wajsgras is the Chief Executive Officer of Intelstat, operator of the world's first global satellite network and a leader in integrated satellite communications.
+Intelstat delivers critical broadband connectivity and content distribution that impacts and transforms businesses and communities in more than 200 countries.
+Mr. Wajsgras become CEO of Intelstat in 2022 and focuses on driving innovation and generating long-term value for the company's stakeholders across the government, media, mobile network operators, commercial aviation and other mobility sectors.
+He joined Intelstat after two decades of providing operational, strategic, and financial leadership in both the commercial and defense industries.
+Previously, Mr. Wajsgras served as president of the Intelligence, Information and Services (IIS) business at the former Raytheon Company, now part of Raytheon Technologies (RTX).
+Mr. Wajsgras was named to Executive Mosaic's Wash 100 list of top government contracting leaders for seven years and was also selected as WashingtonExec's CEO of the year in 2023, Intel Industry Executive of the year in 2019 and Federal Computer Week's Industry Eagle award winner in 2018.
+Mr. Wajsgras earned his bachelor-ofscience degree in accounting from the University of Maryland and his master-of-business administration from American University.
+We believe that Mr. Wajsgras is gualified to serve on our Board of Directors due to his unique qualifications and skills, as further described in the Board Skills Matrix set forth in this Proxy Statement.